| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 cf. Exception Handling).

-There is also a more Haskell-like case
+There is also a more Haskell-like case conditional in which the

-first expression of each case is a pattern P
+first expression of each case is a pattern P to be matched

-against the given expression X
+against the given expression X:

 case X (P1,Y1;P2,Y2;…) |

-, which is passed by value, is matched against
+The expression X, which is passed by value, is matched against

-in turn, and as soon as a matching pattern
+each of the patterns P in turn, and as soon as a matching pattern

-is found, the corresponding value Y
+is found, the corresponding value Y is returned, with the

 variables in the pattern bound to the corresponding values using

-.
+lambda.
 A pattern of `_' can be used to denote the default

 case.
-If no case matches then case
+If no case matches then case raises a syserr 8

 exception.